AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 - You want business-friendly message identifiers

 **This transport solves these issues automatically** by:
-- Producing clean JSON with business identifiers you define
 - Adding a simple header with your custom identifier (not PHP namespace)
 - Enabling seamless interoperability with other languages
 - Requiring minimal configuration